Background

 Electoral College Impact

-A post-2020 apportionment using the Cube Root Rule would have made a minor impact on the Electoral College, slightly larger than the negligible impact examined from of the Wyoming Rule yet.
+A post-2020 apportionment using the Cube Root Rule would have only minor impacts on the Electoral College.

 Under the current apportionment, President Trump carried 31 states and with them 312 Electoral College Votes (57.993% of the Electoral College).
 Kamala Harris won 19 states and the District of Columbia for 226 ECVs (42.007%).